Welcome to Live Chat

 If you have a Dental Emergency, please CALL your preferred Park Dental location.

-I am an Existing Patient (16 and older) and would like to schedule my regular cleaning and exam appointment online.
+I am an Existing Patient and would like to schedule my regular cleaning and exam appointment online.

-I am a New Patient, a Pediatric Patient (Under 16), or an Existing Patient looking to schedule dental treatment.
+I am a New Patient, or an Existing Patient looking to schedule dental treatment.

 If you are covered under a Medicaid (Medical Assistance/MA) plan, you must call the practice to request your appointment.